matze-dd/Tex2txt/README.md

 Therefore, one may check embedded \\text{...} parts (macro from LaTeX package amsmath), and trailing interpunction of these equations can be taken into account during language check of the main text flow.
-Further details on that are described in section [Handling of displayed equations](#handling-of-displayed-equations).
+Further details on that are given in section
+[Handling of displayed equations](#handling-of-displayed-equations).
 An example is shown in file [Example.md](Example.md), operation is summarized in the script at label LAB:EQUATIONS.